badd-labs/badd-labs/lab4-20/README.md

 ```
 $ npm install web3@^0.20.0
 ```
-* Copy the `SDFC_lab.js` file to your current working directory, and run the prgram
+* Copy the `SDFC_lab.js` file to your current working directory, and run the program

 ```
 $ nodejs SDFC_lab.js